 Berklee staff, including academic advisors in the Counseling and Advising Center, must comply with this federal law.
 They cannot provide parents or family members with information about students concerning grades, academic standing, attendance, or other qualifying non-directory information without the written consent of the student.

+As described by the U.S. Department of Education, "The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA gives parents certain rights with respect to their children's education records.
 These rights transfer to the student when he or she reaches the age of 18 or attends a school beyond the high school level.
-Students to whom the rights have transferred are "eligible students"...
-Schools must have written permission from the...eligible student in order to release any information from a student's education record.
+Students to whom the rights have transferred are 'eligible students'...
+Schools must have written permission from the...eligible student in order to release any information from a student's education record."

 The City of Boston has an ordinance that bans the playing of instruments on city sidewalks.
 The city also requires a permit for large gatherings including parades.
 Blocking access to city sidewalks is prohibited.
 There are also curfews on noise and disturbances during evening and morning hours.
 Students are not permitted to busk on the street unless they have obtained a permit from the City of Boston.

 You can review the Noise Municipal Code for the City of Boston before you arrive.
 Berklee is committed to respecting our neighbors in the Back Bay, and we expect our students to adhere to Berklee and municipal policies.